Partner with 1EdTech to Transform your Digital Ecosystem

 Where is your institution in its digital ecosystem transformation?
-IMS is recommending key standards for higher education institutions to add to their transformation roadmaps.
+1EdTech is recommending key standards for higher education institutions to add to their transformation roadmaps.
 They are available today, widely adopted by vendors, have a proven track record in HED, promote higher usage of digital tools, and deliver high-quality learning experiences in-class and online.

-Digital Transformation Using IMS Standards
+Digital Transformation Using 1EdTech Standards

 If you are beginning your digital transformation, your institution can start simply with one or just a few standards, and add more as you establish your ecosystem.
-Using a foundation of IMS standards to build your ecosystem ensures a greater impact with a higher return for your investment and a path forward to a better future for your learners.
+Using a foundation of standards to build your ecosystem ensures a greater impact with a higher return for your investment and a path forward to a better future for your learners.

 Build a Foundation

-IMS Standards in Action
+1EdTech in Action

 Taking Advantage of New Teaching & Learning Technology